ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 chianti
 ```

-Please send an email to `mondher.chekki@uXXXX-gYYYY-aZZZZ.fr OR ige-support@uXXXX-gYYYY-aZZZZ.fr, asking for storage under /workdir and a slurm account by providing the name of your team and the space you need (1G,10G,100G,1TB).
+Please send an email to `mondher.chekki@uXXXX-gYYYY-aZZZZ.fr asking for storage under /workdir and a slurm account by providing the name of your team and the space you need (1G,10G,100G,1TB).

 ## Available softwares